AnalystSeyi/Amazing-Superstore-Analysis-in-Power-BI-and-Excel./README.md

-# Amazing-Superstore-Analysis-in-Power-BI-and-Excel.
+# Amazing-Superstore-Analysis-in-Power-BI-and-SQL

-This task was assigned on Power BI, and I went further to analyze it on Excel so as to showcase competency.
+This task was assigned and carried out in Power BI.

-After the presentation of the analysis on Power BI was further assigned a QA task.
+After the presentation of the report on Power BI, I was further assigned a QA task.

 #### I was Assigned the Task of QA Test on SQL